ishaandey/nonparametric/docs/content-two-sample-inference.md

 > Goal: We've got two samples, and want to see if there's the significance difference in means.

+## Background {-}

+Comparing differences in means is one of the most commonly used procedures in statistics.
+Are guys taller than girls?
+Does this product have better ratings than than other?
+From introductory statistics, you may remember a two-sample t-test, but that may not always apply.

+## Choosing a Test {-}

 Ask yourself the following questions:

 1. Are my observations randomly sampled from the population?